ghunteranderson/payara-issue-5594/README.md

 # Payara Issue #5594
 This is an example repository for Payara issue [#5549](https://github.com/payara/Payara/issues/5594).
-It defines a custom readiness check via a CDI extension.
-At application runtime, the CDI bean can be injected but is not included in the `GET /health`  or `GET /health/ready` APIs.
+It defines a MicroProfile Health readiness check via a CDI extension.
+At runtime, the synthetic `HealthCheck` bean can be injected but is not included in the health check APIs.

 # Noteworthy Files
-* `CdiExtension.java` adds a custom readiness check using the `AfterBeanDiscovery` event.
+* `CdiExtension.java` - defines a readiness check using CDI portable extensions
-* `RestApi.java` defines an API that provides a list of all readiness check names.
+* `BeansApi.java` - defines an API listing all `HealthCheck` beans

 # Running Project
 This project can be run with the Payara Maven plugin.